Suyog7130/suyog7130.github.io/content/posts/2025-03-18-using-ssh-remote-access.md

 Then login using `ssh ldas-grid.ligo.caltech.edu` to directly log-in to the whole grid, instead of specifically to `pcdev12` like the past time.
 This will login to the home directory at `/home/suyog.garg` !

+Gotta use this now to get to the GPU servers at CIT-LDG:

+`ssh -J albert.einstein@ssh.igwn.org albert.einstein@ldas-pcdev12.ligo.caltech.edu`

 ---

 ### Accessing IPMU iDark